TUN

 The name of the created TUN interface.
 Default is "xray0".

 The MTU of the interface.
-Default is 1500.
+The default is 1500.

 userLevel: number